slackapi/java-slack-sdk/docs/guides/shortcuts.md

 # Shortcuts

-Shortcuts are an evolution of slash commands, surfaced in both the composer menu and the quick switcher.
+[Shortcuts](https://api.slack.com/interactivity/shortcuts) are an evolution of slash commands, surfaced in both the composer menu and the quick switcher.
 Shortcuts allow users to trigger your app's workflows from intuitive surface areas within Slack.

-For all types of shortcut requests, your app has to respond to the request within 3 seconds by `ack()` method.
-Otherwise, the user will see the timeout error on Slack.
+Your app has 3 seconds to call `ack()`, which acknowledges a shortcut request is received from Slack.

 ## Global / Message Shortcuts

 ### Slack App Configuration

-To enable global/message shortcuts, visit the [Slack App configuration page](http://api.slack.com/apps), choose the app you're working on, and go to **Features** > **Interactive Components** on the left pain.
+To enable shortcuts, visit the [Slack App configuration page](http://api.slack.com/apps), choose the app you're working on, and go to **Features** > **Interactive Components** on the left pain.
 There are four things to do on the page.

 * Turn on the feature
 * Set the **Request URL** to `https://{your app's public URL domain}/slack/events`